mtrainings/GitOps_and_ArgoCD/LAB/LAB11/Create_projects_with_role.md

 # Create Projects with Role

+This exercise demonstrates the creation of an Argo CD project with a specific role, followed by the creation of a token associated with that role.
+Follow these steps:

 <details>
 <summary><b>Solution</b></summary>
 <p>

 ## 1. Create an Argo CD Project Declaratively with the Following Specifications

 **Example Manifest:**